Environmental Exposures

 • Test for Radon in the home and correct if necessary

-• Use a free standing HEPA filter on a regular basis, especially if the air quality is worsened by wildfires
+• Use a free-standing HEPA filter on a regular basis, especially if the air quality is worsened by wildfires or other issues

 • Use a HEPA filter vacuum cleaner and damp mop floors weekly